Joe Pigott: Leyton Orient

 On 11 July 2024, Pigott returned to League Two side AFC Wimbledon on a season-long loan deal.

 On 2 June 2025, Orient said the player would be leaving when his contract expired.

 Folkestone Invicta

-On 5 September 2025, Pigott joined Folkestone Invicta.
+On 5 September 2025, Pigott joined Isthmian League Premier Division club Folkestone Invicta, reuniting with his former Maidstone United manager Jay Saunders.

+He scored 15 goals in his first season with Folkestone Invicta, helping the club win promotion to the National League South as champions.